 Corero Network Security plc ("Corero" or "the Company") is listed on the Alternative Investment Market (AIM) of the London Stock Exchange.
 Its ordinary shares carry the EPIC symbol CNS.
 Corero is subject to the UK City Code on Takeovers and Mergers.
 Corero has not applied or agreed to have any of its securities admitted or traded on any other exchanges or trading platforms other than on AIM.
 Corero Network Security plc is incorporated in England (registration number 2662978) and the group's main country of operation is the United States of America.

-As an AIM listed company, Corero is not required to comply with the UK Corporate Governance Code however, the Company has regard to the requirements of the Code and its activities in these areas are described below.
+As an AIM listed company, Corero is not required and nor does it comply with the UK Corporate Governance Code however, the Company has regard to the requirements of the Code and its activities in these areas are described below.

 Corero recognises its responsibility to provide entrepreneurial and responsible leadership to the Group within a framework of prudent and effective controls allowing assessment and management of the key issues and risks impacting the business.
 The Board sets Corero’s overall strategic direction, reviews management performance and ensures that the Group has the necessary financial and human resources in place to meet its objectives.
 The Board is satisfied that the necessary controls and resources exist within the Group to enable these responsibilities to be met.